Mathematics

 Career opportunities

 A qualification in Mathematics is very valuable as a supporting subject at A Level and degree level, especially in the sciences and geography, psychology, sociology and medical courses.
 A full A level Mathematics is a much sought-after qualification for entry to a wide variety of full-time courses in higher education.
 Mathematics is a very powerful A level to have.
 The skills developed in mathematics are highly regarded by many universities and employers.
 Good Mathematics qualifications open the windows of opportunity for a much wider choice of very exciting careers.
-They could lead to a career in medicine, teaching, accountancy, finance, business, architecture, aeronautics, economics, engineering, meteorology and many more.
+They could lead to a career in medicine, teaching, accountancy, finance, business, architecture, aeronautics, economics, computer science, engineering, meteorology and many more.

 KS5 | Further Mathematics